-40 Section 18A of the Education Act 1996 (inserted by 48 of the ASCL Act 2009), places a duty on 'host' local authorities (those with a Prison Service young offenders institution in their area) to secure suitable education and training provision for young people in custody.
+44 Section 18A of the Education Act 1996 (inserted by 48 of the ASCL Act 2009), places a duty on 'host' local authorities (those with a juvenile Young Offender Institution in their area) to secure suitable education and training provision for young people in custody.
 The ASCL Act 2009 also provides for 'home' and 'host' local authorities to ensure the appropriate sharing of information about those young people to enable their engagement in appropriate education and training whilst in custody and on their re-integration into the community.
-[The decision on the funding route and the future arrangements for management of the contracts for this provision is to be determined.]
+This provision will continue to be directly contracted by the YPLA through to March 2012.
+The decision on the funding route and the future arrangements for management of the contracts for this provision after March 2012 is to be determined.